GT-EmoryMINDlab/preproc-docs/README.md

     # Fully configured group command:
     $ cpac run cpac/data/s1 cpac/output group --group_file cpac/config/group_config.yml --data_config_file cpac/config/data_config.yml --pipeline_file cpac/config/pipeline_config.yml

+If you'd like to test out any of the above commands on sample data, there is a truncated fMRI sample in the *'cpac_sample_data'* folder of *'preproc-docs'*.
+So using only the files in this repository, you could run the command for a single subject from the root of this repository directory like so:

+    $ cpac run cpac_sample_data output participant --data_config_file cpac_configs/ex_data_config.yml --pipeline_file cpac_configs/ex_pipeline_config.yml

+Note that in this case, you would still need to change the paths in cpac_configs/ex_data_config.yml to the actual location of this repository on your computer.

 <a name="section-2-3"></a>
 ### Troubleshooting
-Below is a list of the errors I've encountered so far, and their causes:
+Below is a list of the C-PAC errors I've encountered so far, and their causes:

 * *Could not create the working directory: /working*
     * Change the 'workingDirectory' variable in pipeline config (ln 55 in the example config).